 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-These medications are prescribed to residents experiencing anxiety or depression.
+This indicates the percentage of patients who were prescribed antianxiety medications.
+Antianxiety medications are administered to residents suffering from depression and anxiety.

 Managing Depression Among Residents